Back Pain

 The upward-facing dog is a mighty pose and one of my favorites.
 It’s a great way to stretch the entire body and relieve stress.
 But it’s also great for beginners because it’s a lot easier than it looks.

-The Upward-Facing Dog Pose is a standing pose that stretches our spine, improves our posture, and strengthens our core muscles.
+The Upward-Facing Dog Pose is a standing pose that stretches the spine, improves posture, and strengthens the core muscles.
 It also helps us release tension in our shoulders, back, neck, and arms.

-There are a few different variations of this pose, and I’ll go over the most common one in this post.
+There are several different variations of this pose, and I’ll discuss the most common one in this post.

 But before we get into it, let’s first look at why it’s so important to practice.